anugrahk21/Personal_AI_Life_Coach/README.md

 - Google for providing the Gemini AI capabilities
 - Flask team for the web framework
-- Bootstrap for the responsive design components
+- HTML5, CSS3, and JavaScript for frontend development

 ## 📬 Contact